edonadei/chaos-elkstack-webapp/README.md

 - Load balanced by HAProxy
 - Multiple instances of apache app
-- Injection of chaos with Pumba to test reliability
+- Injection of chaos with Pumba to test reliability (Actually killing each 30s with SIGTERM)

 ## Getting started
 To start the load balanced apache with ELK